NullixAT/framelix-docker/README.md

 > Warning: This step requires to delete all existing data and to shut down the docker service.

-The downloaded `backup.zip` contains 2 folders: `appdatabase` and `appdatabase`.
+The downloaded `backup.zip` contains 2 folders: `appfiles` and `appdatabase`.

 1. Shutdown the service with `docker-compose down`
 2. Attention: Delete everything in `app` and delete everything in `db`
 3. Copy the `backup.zip` into `app/backup.zip`
 4. Start the container with `docker-compose up`
-5. (Optional) Maybe you've moved from another installation, db or whatever to this docker container, you probably need to modify `modules/Myself/config-editable.php` db and other settings to your needs to make it fully functional
+5. (Optional) Maybe you've moved from another installation, db or whatever to this docker container, you probably need to modify `modules/{module}}/config-editable.php` db and other settings to your needs to make it fully functional

 ### Example Nginx Config